aee-unix/Airport-Sim/README.md

 This is the git repository for the CS 3376 final project.
 Authors include Anna McDougald, Elyse McCoy, and Eric Dilmore.
 Our programming log is located at the following location: https://docs.google.com/document/d/1Io_E0gqTMtQvDbemlZ4wm16apYFqo8Uihs9MMgAouDc/edit?usp=sharing.
 Our entire project is hosted on GitHub at https://github.com/aee-unix/Airport-Sim/

+You can make and run both the single and the multi-process versions of the code with the following command:

+	./test.sh

 The single-runway version is on the master branch.
 Input and output is as defined in the project specs.
 Make and run the file with:

 	cd src